AdguardTeam/KnowledgeBase/docs/general/ad-filtering/how-ad-blocking-works.md

 AdGuard Base filter allows non-ad requests such as `www.google.com/complete/search?q=`.

-Filter unblocking search ads and self-promotion allows search ads requests, such as `www.google.com/aclk?`.
+Filter unblocking search ads and self-promotion allows requests to search ad-related domains, such as `www.google.com/aclk?`.

 Requests to websites that are added by the user to *Allowlist* are allowed.